hashrocket/gatling/README.md

 # Gatling

-Conveniently deploy a bunch of elixir phoenix apps
+Conveniently deploy a bunch of Phoenix apps

 The main goal of Gatling is to make it very easy, cheap, and convenient to deploy Phoenix apps.